chaos7776/CarND-Advanced-Lane-Lines/README.md

 ## Problems

-The method of this project is to divide the video into a picture and then identify the lane line in the picture.
+The method of this project is to divide the video into pictures and then identify the lane line in the picture.
 There are two things that can be improved:

 - Lane lines have a fixed width, which helps improve lane line detection accuracy in complex road conditions, such as lines on the road that are parallel to the lane line.
 This is not used.